 Ethereum

-On the H4 timeframe, the ETH price is trading within a sideways range between the support zone of $1,813-$1,848 and the resistance zone of $1,903-$1,940.
+On the H4 timeframe, the ETH price is currently trading within a sideways range between the support zone of $1,813-$1,848 and the resistance zone of $1,903-$1,940.
 The overall trend remains upward, but its progress will be influenced by Bitcoin’s performance.
 If BTC shows positive momentum, the next key resistance levels for ETH are expected at $2,017 and the broader range between $2,050 and $2,141.

 Regarding buyer orders, significant support levels are located at $1,741-$1,778 and the psychological level of $1,700.

-The situation on lower timeframes doesn't show significant divergence.
+The situation on lower timeframes doesn't exhibit significant divergence.

 Disclaimer

 Please note that the analysis provided above should not be considered a trading recommendation.
 These are solely the opinions of the XXX editorial board regarding the market situation.
-Before opening any deals, we strongly advise conducting your own research and analysis.
+Before entering into any trades, we strongly advise conducting your own research and analysis.

 Abbreviations